Jaykul/old.jaykul.github.io/posts/developer-brain.md

-title: How the developers brain works
+title: How the developer's brain works
-tags: Development, Personal
+tags: development, personal
 date: 2014-10-27 05:47:43 -04:00

 1. I need to finish [the PoshCode module][1], so I start working on that ...